sparkdotfi/spark-docs-v2/docs/pages/user-guides/earning-savings/savings-vaults.md

 Dai does not automatically earn savings, you must activate the DSR by depositing Dai into the Dai Savings Rate contract.
 The Dai is not locked and can always be instantly withdrawn.

-The Dai Savings Rate is funded Sky's revenue, which includes fees from crypto collateralized loans, investments into US T-bills and its liquidity provisioning into SparkLend and Spark Liquidity Layer.
+The Dai Savings Rate is funded by Sky's revenue, which includes fees from crypto collateralized loans, investments into U.S. treasury bills and its liquidity provisioning into SparkLend and the Spark Liquidity Layer.
 You can find a full overview of revenue sources here: https://info.sky.money/collateral

 The Dai Savings Rate is set by Sky Governance and is subject to change.
 Spark has no control over the Dai Savings Rate.